tarantool/doc/doc/reference/reference_lua/net_box.rst

         ..  code-block:: lua

-            -- Broadcast value 123 for the key 'foo'. box.broadcast('foo', 123)
+            -- Broadcast value 42 for the 'foo' key. box.broadcast('foo', 42)

         Client:

         ..  code-block:: lua

             conn = net.box.connect(URI)
+            local log = require('log')
             -- Subscribe to updates of the 'foo' key. w = conn:watch('foo', function(key, value)
                 assert(key == 'foo')
-                -- do something with value
+                log.info("The box.id value is '%d'", value)
             end)

-            -- Unregister the watcher if it is no longer needed. w:unregister()
+        If you don't need the watcher anymore, you can unregister it using the command below:

+        ..  code-block:: lua

+            w:unregister()

     .. _conn-timeout: